Can’t Have Panels at your House, Apartment or Business?

 Importantly, and a risk factor for anyone investing in solar panels, whether they are on a rooftop, back yard or at a community solar farm, panels only generate value if they see the sun and the utility pays for the associated kWhs produced through sun exposure.
 We keep the panels from shade, but if, due to weather or climate changes, the sun does not shine where your panels are connected, that is very much out of all of our control.
 And, while we lobby on behalf of our panel owners, we cannot expect to influence VT solar reimbursement rates, which are set through the 5.100 rules.

 Our Track Record

 Our first solar farm began providing electric credits to panel owners in December 2014.
 Our second farm started July 2015.
 Our third farm started December 2106, our fourth started June 14, 2016.
-Reservations for our fifth site can be made now.
+Panels can be purchased now at our fifth site which became operational during Feb 2017.
 For information on these, please visit our farm sites page.
-The following graph shows all farms’ actual kWh production versus predicted.
+The following graph shows our Chester (farm #2) actual kWh production versus predicted.

 Jim Wuertele and his wife Alice, homeowners in St. Johnsbury, are customers.
 Jim happens to also be the town of St. Johnsbury’s energy committee coordinator.
 He said, “here is the perfect solution for those wanting to get emissions-free solar generation, but can’t do it at their house.”